 Terms of Reference

-Gender equity and inclusion is a set of actions, attitudes, and assumptions that provide, as far as possible, equal opportunities for and equal expectations of individuals, regardless of gender, race, culture or sexual identity.
+Equity, diversity and inclusion is a set of actions, attitudes, and assumptions that provide, as far as possible, equal opportunities for and equal expectations of individuals, regardless of gender, race, culture or sexual identity.
 It affords a framework for an inclusive productive working environment in which all individuals can achieve their best and diversity is valued.

-The broad aim of the Committee is to advance the representation of under-represented groups across all levels within the School and implement, as far as is possible, the principles of gender equity and inclusion.
+The broad aim of the Committee is to advance the representation of under-represented groups across all levels within the School and implement, as far as is possible, the principles of equity, diversity and inclusion.
 We aspire to achieve a School where the diversity of members reflects the cultural diversity of Australia overall and includes a minimum of involvement at all levels of governance and membership of the school of 40% men and 40% women.

 Terms of Reference

-3. To provide advice to the Executive Committee of the School of Biological Sciences on policy and strategy
+3. To provide advice to the Executive Committee of the School of Biological Sciences on policy and strategy.

-Statement of support from Head of School
+Statement of Support from Head of School

 The School of Biological Sciences values everyone equally and is committed to ensuring that our School is a safe and inclusive place for all students and staff.